Your own effective and affordable pre-workout supplement.

 Tyrosine is an amino acid naturally present in foods, and is currently extremely common in pre-workout supplements.

-Tyrosine makes an excellent synergy with Caffeine, and expands its positive effects.
+Tyrosine makes an excellent synergy with Caffeine, and increases its positive effects.

 You can train with greater concentration and energy, and thus get more out of training.

-Use 1g to start, and if it is not enough, go up to 2g.
+Use 1g to start, and if it's not enough, go up to 2g.

-You have here some more information about Tyrosine.
+You have it here some more information about Tyrosine.

 Citrulline

-If you read ours guide on Citrulline, you already know what you're doing here.
+If you read our guide on Citrulline, you already know what you're doing here.

 It is an ingredient present in almost all pre-workouts on the market, but unfortunately, few use an effective dose.

-This amino acid will reduce fatigue and improve your performance in training, allowing for more sets, repetitions and loads.
+This amino acid will reduce fatigue and improve your training performance, allowing for more sets, repetitions and loads.

-Use between 6g to 8g in the form of Citrulline Malate or between 3g to 5g if you choose L-Citrulline.
+Use between 6g and 8g in the form of Citrulline Malate or between 3g and 5g if you choose L-Citrulline.

 Prepare yourself not only for more intense workouts, but also for a much more obvious pump.